 Maynard Nexsen’s Litigation Group has extensive, nationwide experience in the issues that confront the senior living and long-term care industries, including alleged elder abuse, professional liability claims, insurance coverage issues, proceedings relating to regulatory compliance, licensure revocation and reinstatement, and general commercial disputes.
-We also have extensive experience representing clients in connection with in government investigations, enforcement actions, and criminal prosecutions arising out of reimbursement and other regulatory issues.
-Always cognizant of cost and risk, our firm works closely with clients, and their insurers where applicable, to determine the optimum forum and process for successfully resolving each dispute, whether through arbitration, mediation, litigation, or negotiated resolution.
+We also have extensive experience representing clients in connection with government investigations, enforcement actions, and criminal prosecutions arising out of reimbursement and other regulatory issues.
+Always cognizant of cost and risk, our firm works closely with clients, and their insurers, where applicable, to determine the optimum forum and process for successfully resolving each dispute, whether through arbitration, mediation, litigation, or negotiated resolution.

-Maynard Nexsen represents clients and their interests before the United States Congress and state legislatures, as well as administrative agencies, boards, and commissions at the federal, state, and local level.
-The firm's services include drafting legislation and advising clients on pending legislation that may affect their interests; monitoring, analyzing and responding to proposed administrative rules, regulations and administrative rules; lobbying executive branches, legislators, staff, and other organizations regarding clients’ interests; and testifying on behalf of clients in legislative committee meetings, hearings, and negotiations.
+Maynard Nexsen represents clients and their interests before the United States Congress and state legislatures, as well as administrative agencies, boards, and commissions at the federal, state, and local levels.
+The firm's services include drafting legislation and advising clients on pending legislation that may affect their interests; monitoring, analyzing and responding to proposed regulations and administrative rules; lobbying executive branches, legislators, staff, and other organizations regarding clients’ interests; and testifying on behalf of clients in legislative committee meetings, hearings, and negotiations.

 Depth and Experience When It Counts

 Our Senior Living & Long-Term Care Group works in concert with the firm’s creditors’ rights and bankruptcy attorneys to provide comprehensive representation in connection with projects that encounter financial distress.
-We have extensive experience with these issues and can customize our team and the scope of our representation to align with the client’s objectives, whether it involves renegotiating covenants, restructuring debt, exercising remedies, and where necessary, protecting a client’s rights in a bankruptcy proceeding.
-In recent years, we served as debtor’s counsel for a continuing care retirement community with substantial bond debt that emerged successfully from bankruptcy by negotiating terms with its creditors in order to continue serving senor residents in the hands of a new owner.
+We have extensive experience with these issues and can customize our team and the scope of our representation to align with the client’s objectives, whether it involves renegotiating covenants, restructuring debt, exercising remedies, and, where necessary, protecting a client’s rights in a bankruptcy proceeding.
+In recent years, we served as debtor’s counsel for a continuing care retirement community with substantial bond debt that emerged successfully from bankruptcy by negotiating terms with its creditors in order to continue serving senior residents in the hands of a new owner.
 In other cases, we have succeeded in obtaining waivers from bondholders for financial covenant defaults or other arrangements that enabled debtor facilities to avoid crippling remedial actions.

 With You Wherever You Go

-Maynard Nexsen regularly represents clients nationally and internationally, and we are well positioned to assist senior living and long-term care clients throughout the United States.
+Maynard Nexsen regularly represents clients nationally and internationally, and we are well-positioned to assist senior living and long-term care clients throughout the United States.
 Where appropriate and in the client’s best interest, our attorneys work in concert with Lex Mundi and/or Southern Law Network firms (or other local counsel) to provide our clients with the best possible representation in other jurisdictions in the most efficient manner.